Japan extends its own North Korean sanctions another 2 years

 TOKYO (AP) — Japan extended its own sanctions against North Korea for another two years as Pyongyang continues to develop its nuclear weapons without any progress in resolving the abductions of Japanese nationals.

-Japan’s sanctions bans all trade between the countries and prohibits North Korean-registered ships from entering its ports, except for humanitarian purposes.
+Japan bans all trade between the countries and prohibits North Korean-registered ships from entering its ports, except for humanitarian purposes.
 It also bans flights between the countries.

 Japan also abides by U.N. sanctions against North Korea’s nuclear and missile programs.
 They include an arms trade ban, a freeze of North Korean assets, a ban on people exchanges and restrictions on education and training.